Text Processing: Part 1

 2008

-One of the magical aspects of the Linux (and Unix) commandline is the ability to pipe and redirect output from one program to another program, and then to a file.
-By stringing together multiple programs with these operators, we can create small programs that do much more than the simple programs that compose them.
-In this next example, I use the pipe operators to send the output of the cut command to the sort command, which sorts the data in alphabetical or numerical order, depending on the character type (lexical or numerical), pipe that output to the uniq command, which removes duplicate rows, and then redirect that final output to a new file titled os-years.csv.
+For example, in the following example, I use the pipe operators to send the output of the cut command to the sort command.
+This sorts the data in alphabetical or numerical order, depending on the character type (lexical or numerical).
+I then pipe that output to the uniq command, which removes duplicate rows.
+Finally, I redirect that final output to a new file titled os-years.csv.
 Since the year 1993 appears twice in the original file, it only appears once in the output because the uniq command removed the duplicate:

 Command: